 On a clear spring day at his Warm Springs, Georgia, retreat, Roosevelt sat in the living room with Lucy Mercer (with whom he had resumed an extramarital affair), two cousins and his dog Fala, while the artist Elizabeth Shoumatoff painted his portrait.
-According to presidential biographer Doris Kearns Goodwin, it was about 1 p.m. that the president suddenly complained of a terrific pain in the back of my head and collapsed unconscious.
+According to presidential biographer Doris Kearns Goodwin, it was about 1 p.m. that the president suddenly complained of a terrific pain in the back of his head and collapsed unconscious.

 One of the women summoned a doctor, who immediately recognized the symptoms of a massive cerebral hemorrhage and gave the president a shot of adrenaline into the heart in a vain attempt to revive him.
 Mercer and Shoumatoff quickly left the house, expecting FDR’s family to arrive as soon as word got out.
 Another doctor phoned first lady Eleanor Roosevelt in Washington, D.C., informing her that FDR had fainted.
 She told the doctor she would travel to Georgia that evening after a scheduled speaking engagement.
 By 3:30 p.m., though, doctors in Warm Springs had pronounced the president dead.